 In the Evergreen State, paralegals can expect to make just a little under $60K per year, but you will need more than your FNU degree should you choose to move there.
 The Washington State Bar Association recognizes paralegals as limited license legal technicians, and this means passing an exam plus completing an application process.
-In Seattle, quite a few law firms focus on the intellectual property litigation, securities, and financial compliance practices.
+In Seattle, quite a few law firms focus on intellectual property litigation, securities, and financial compliance practices.
 Paralegals who have experience with technology and software litigation can expect to earn more than the state median salary.

 The Empire State has always been a hub of legal activity where paralegals can find median salaries of around $59,000 per year; however, those who find work in the New York City metropolitan area can negotiate higher salaries.
-It should be noted that the cost of living in Manhattan and other NYC boroughs is higher than South Florida and the national average.
+It should be noted that the cost of living in Manhattan and other NYC boroughs is higher than in South Florida and the national average.
 As for demand, there is no shortage of law firms in New York, especially those that are ranked among the world’s largest and more profitable private practices.
 As previously mentioned, boutique law firms in New York actively compete against Big Law firms for talented paralegals, thus boosting the potential to earn more.

-Median salaries for paralegals in the Golden State are a little lower than in New York, with one geographical exception: in Silicon Valley, it is not unusual to find paralegals making $75,000 per year, particularly those who working in San Jose and San Francisco.
-Similar to Seattle, software litigation, securities and financial compliance law firms handle large caseloads.
+Median salaries for paralegals in the Golden State are a little lower than in New York, with one geographical exception: in Silicon Valley, it is not unusual to find paralegals making $75,000 per year, particularly those who work in San Jose and San Francisco.
+Similar to Seattle, software litigation, securities, and financial compliance law firms handle large caseloads.
 In an effort to attract the right talent, a few criminal defense law firms in California will offer higher salaries to the right candidates.

 More About the Paralegal Profession